 An estimated 3.5 to 7 billion trees are cut down each year, according to the Rainforest Action Network, to make paper, building materials furniture and a variety of other products.
 Many forests are cleared out for farming land, roads, and business or residential developments, a practice that destroys ecosystems.

 Trees also play a critical role in preventing the buildup of greenhouse gases.
 Hemp can be converted into many of the same products as wood and won’t displace native plants and animals.
-Hemp can be grown in lower quality conditions than many other crops, so “ideal” farming land isn’t required.
+Hemp can be grown in lower quality more extreme climates than many other crops, so “ideal” farming land isn’t required.
 It can also be planted in dense clusters, which requires less acreage.

 Products made from hemp are a much safer environmental alternative than current ones.
 Most hemp products can be recycled or reused while being biodegradable.
 For example, plastic will not biodegrade, and it is a major component of landfills.
 Too often, plastic winds up in the environment and food chain, which poses a threat to animals and humans.